Retirement Plan Giving Options

 Impact the lives of people suffering from a debilitating illness or recovering from a traumatic event.

 A retirement gift plan is simple to make: Simply add Spaulding to your “beneficiary designation” information on file with your retirement plan administrator easily and at any time.

 Are you age 70.5 or older?

 If so, you can use your traditional or Roth IRA to make a gift now to Spaulding.
-In fact, you can have up to a total of $100,000 transferred directly from your IRA to Spaulding each year—and have that amount count as part of your required minimum distribution—that is not reported as taxable income.
+In fact, you can have up to a total of $100,000 transferred directly from your IRA to Spaulding each year—and if you are age 72 or older have that amount count as part of your required minimum distribution—that in most cases is not reported as taxable income.